 Storage of Infusion Solution

-In clinical studies of 554 patients with advanced solid tumors receiving ZEPZELCA [see Adverse Reactions (6.1)], Grade 3 or 4 neutropenia occurred in 41% of patients, with a median time to onset of 15 days and a median duration of 7 days.
+In clinical studies of 554 patients with advanced solid tumors receiving ZEPZELCA as a single agent [see Adverse Reactions (6.1)], Grade 3 or 4 neutropenia occurred in 41% of patients, with a median time to onset of 15 days and a median duration of 7 days.
 Febrile neutropenia occurred in 7% of patients.
 Sepsis occurred in 2% of patients and was fatal in 1% (all cases occurred in patients with solid tumors other than SCLC).
 Grade 3 or 4 thrombocytopenia occurred in 10%, with a median time to onset of 10 days and a median duration of 7 days.
 Grade 3 or 4 anemia occurred in 17% of patients.

-ZEPZELCA can cause hepatotoxicity.
+ZEPZELCA can cause hepatotoxicity which may be severe.

 Monitor liver function tests prior to initiating ZEPZELCA and periodically during treatment as clinically indicated.
 Withhold, reduce the dose, or permanently discontinue ZEPZELCA based on severity [see Dosage and Administration (2.2)].